GyulyVGC/nullnet-firewall/README.md

 use nullnet_firewall::{Firewall, FirewallDirection, FirewallAction};

-// build the firewall from the rules in a file let firewall = Firewall::new("./samples/firewall.txt").unwrap();
+// build the firewall from the rules in a file let mut firewall = Firewall::new();
+firewall.set_rules("./samples/firewall.txt").unwrap();

-// here we suppose to have a packet to match against the firewall let packet = [/* ... */];
+// here we suppose to have an incoming packet to match against the firewall let packet = [/* ... */];

-// determine action for packet, supposing incoming direction for packet let action = firewall.resolve_packet(&packet, FirewallDirection::IN);
+// determine action for packet let action = firewall.resolve_packet(&packet, FirewallDirection::IN);

 // act accordingly